Where to find sunflower fields in the Lancaster County region

 If wandering through a field of sunflowers is on your summer bucket list, now is the time.

+Here are a few farms in the Lancaster County region with lots of sunflowers.

 Harvest Lane Farm, 851 East Oregon Road, Lititz, has pick-your-own sunflowers.
 No admission is charged and flowers are $1 a stem.
 Updates can be found on Facebook.
-Pick-your-own hours are Monday-Friday, 8 a.m.-7 p.m. and Saturday, 8 a.m.-5 p.m.
+Pick-your-own hours are Monday-Friday, 8 a.m. to 7 p.m. and Saturday, 8 a.m. to 5 p.m.

 Country Barn, 211 S. Donerville Road, will have a Sunflower Festival Saturday, Aug.
 28 and Sunday, Aug.
 29. Tickets for ages 3-64 are $13 and include one sunflower.
 There are more options to food and add activities, such as wagon tours, a corn maze, live music, pig races and a jump pad.

 Cherry Crest Adventure Farm, 150 Cherry Hill Road, Ronks, will have a Sunflower Festival Saturday, Aug.
 28 and Saturday, Sept.
-4, 10 a.m.-7 p.m.
+4, 10 a.m. to 7 p.m.
 Explore sunflower fields, plus music, kids entertainment, craft vendors and mini photo sessions through Sept.
 4. Festival included with admission to the farm.

 Weaver’s Orchard, 40 Fruit Lane Morgantown, has a pick-your-own sunflower field.
 Admission to the field is a pick-your-own purchase (of flowers, peaches, blackberries, blueberries, plums, nectarines , apples and pears).
-The farm is open Monday-Thursday and Saturday, 8 a.m.-4 p.m. (last entry at 3:30 p.m.), Friday, 8 a.m.-6 p.m. (last entry at 5:30 p.m.)
+The farm is open Monday-Thursday and Saturday, 8 a.m. to 4 p.m. (last entry at 3:30 p.m.), Friday, 8 a.m. to 6 p.m. (last entry at 5:30 p.m.)

+Cherry Hill Orchards Outlet, 400 Long Lane, Lancaster, will have pick-your-own sunflowers.
+The flowers are expected to be ready the first week of September.
+The farm also has pick-your-own zinnias and gladiolus ($1 for three or $3 for a dozen.)
+Prices haven’t been set for sunflowers.
+A $10 admission is charged for the flower fields without a purchase.
+Flower-picking is Monday-Friday, 9 a.m.-5 p.m. and Saturday, 9 a.m. to 4 p.m.

 No flowers in 2021